cadbuckle/genTeamProfile/README.md

 ![GitHub License](https://img.shields.io/github/license/cadbuckle/genTeamProfile)

 ## Description
-This app allows a user to view the current (and future) weather for an entered location.
+This app allows the user to enter details about their team.
+Once complete an HTML page will be created displaying the entered information.

 ## Table of Contents
 * [Links](#links)